Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 Hillis, C Moritz, & B. K. Mable.
 [Sinauer Associates](http://www.sinauer.com/detail.php?id=1775)

 Here are some papers that illustrate interesting applications for phylogenetics, key concepts, and methods.
+Many papers on this list were compiled by [Felipe Zapata](http://zapatalab.info/).
 We will draw from some of these for reading in the class.

 > De Queiroz K: Species concepts and species delimitation.
 Syst.
 Biol.
 2007, 56:879–886. http://dx.doi.org/10.1080/10635150701701083